How to reduce the risk of school violence? Stamford police say parents are key - NewsBreak

 On Aug 21 Greenwich Police responded to a report of a fight in the street in the area of 99 Railroad Ave, which is the address associated with MacDuff’s.
 Police say the incident took place around 1:36am and that their on scene investigation revealed that Graham Gallagher,51, of Greenwich, was the primary aggressor and that the altercation resulted in both subjects involved sustaining minor injuries.

-NEW HAVEN — A city resident was shot early Sunday in New Haven, according to police.
-Officers responded at 12:55 a.m. for a ShotSpotter alert of gunfire on Winchester Avenue between its intersections with Thompson and Division streets.
-There they found a wounded 41-year-old man, Officer Scott Shumway said in an email.
+NEW HAVEN, Conn.
+(WTNH) – A man was shot on New Haven’s Winchester Avenue Sunday morning, police said.
+New Haven police responded around 12:55 a.m.
+Sunday to a ShotSpotter alert of gunfire, and located the victim on Winchester Avenue between Thompson Street and Division Street.
+The 41-year-old man was transported to Yale New Haven Hospital […]

+Man abused kids in Upstate day care center/foster care, police say; more victims possible

+Warwick, N.Y. — A 59-year-old man sexually abused multiple children in two Upstate New York counties, troopers said.
+The victims were in day care or foster care, troopers said.
+Police are looking to see if there are other victims.
+The abuse happened in Warwick in Orange County and Andes...

 I’m Calling the Grammar Police on the Thomaston Ave McDonald’s in Waterbury